lsgd/Whatsapp_speech_to_text/speech_faster-whisper.md

 ### Environment variables

-You need to pass the following additional environment variables in order to run our node service with the local Whisper
+You need to pass the following additional environment variables in order to run our node service with the local FasterWhisper
 model:

 1. `SPEECH_RECOGNITION_SYSTEM = 'whisper'` to tell the node service to use the local API with Whisper as backend.